tongmon/qt-frameless-windows/README.md

 # This path should be set to your directory path where Qt5Config.cmake (or Qt6Config.cmake) is located.
 set(QT_DIR "D:\\ProgramFiles\\Qt\\5.15.10\\msvc2022_64\\lib\\cmake\\Qt5")
 ```
-As the comment above, write your own directory path where Qt5Config.cmake is located.
+As the comment above, write your own directory path where Qt5Config.cmake (or Qt6Config.cmake) is located.
 &nbsp;

 If you have followed the process above, you are ready to build this template project.